 All PSAT services are based on the goals outlined on the VR3137A, Personal Social Adjustment Training (PSAT) and Work Adjustment Training (WAT) Evaluation and VR3137B, Personal Social Adjustment and Work Adjustment Training Plan.
 The number of PSAT hours a customer receives is based on the measurable goals included in the VR3137B, Personal Social Adjustment and Work Adjustment Training Plan and the SA.

-This service may be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3121, Referral for Work Readiness Services.
+This service may be provided remotely when the VR counselor has indicated approval of remote service delivery on the VR3121, Referral for Personal Social Adjustment Training and Work Adjustment Training.
 For information, refer to VR-SFP 3.4.8 Remote Service Delivery.

 Training areas, which may be addressed in PSAT include: